happypandax/happypandax/docs/_sources/client.rst.txt

 The server will respond with ``"Authenticated"`` for a successful handshake.

 If otherwise, it responds with an error.
 See ... for possible errors.

+This handshake is only required *once* per connection.

 .. todo::